rmusser01/Infosec_Reference/Draft/Reverse Engineering.md

 			* [toolbag](https://github.com/aaronportnoy/toolbag)
 				* The IDA Toolbag is a plugin providing supplemental functionality to Hex-Rays IDA Pro disassembler.
 			* [Dynamic IDA Enrichment (aka.
 DIE)](https://github.com/ynvb/DIE)
-				* DIE is an IDA python plugin designed to enrich IDA`s static analysis with dynamic data.
+				* DIE is an IDA python plugin designed to enrich IDA's static analysis with dynamic data.
 This is done using the IDA Debugger API, by placing breakpoints in key locations and saving the current system context once those breakpoints are hit.
 			* [HexRaysCodeXplorer](https://github.com/REhints/HexRaysCodeXplorer)
 				* Hex-Rays Decompiler plugin for better code navigation in RE process of C++ applications or code reconstruction of modern malware as Stuxnet, Flame, Equation
 			* [Ida Pomidor](https://thesprawl.org/projects/ida-pomidor/)